janmichek/nuxt-spa-firebase/README.md

 3. Init deployment`firebase init`
 4. Are you ready to proceed?
 (Y/n) `Y`
 5. Check only `Hosting` option
-6. `Use existing Project`
+6. `Use existing Project` and select previously created project
-7. Select desired project
-8. What do you want to use as your public directory? `dist`
+7. What do you want to use as your public directory? `dist`
-9. Configure as a single-page app `N`
+8. Configure as a single-page app `N`

 ## Deploy
 1. `yarn deploy`